 Exeter was ranked 130th worldwide according to the Times Higher Education 2018 rankings, and is in the top 15 in all major UK league tables.
 The University recently received TEF gold in the teaching excellence framework 2018 for undergraduate studies and has a 5 star rating from QS.

-Exeter has always been among the leaders for student satisfaction, never having been outside the top 10 in the National Student Survey.
+Exeter has always been among the leaders for student satisfaction.
 The senior management team has sought to build on this strength by putting student service at the centre of its strategy.
 The Students' Guild is involved at the earliest stages of strategic planning and given a major role in making spending decisions through a specially created Budget Scrutiny Group.
 This has led to a remarkable degree of joint thinking and teamwork.

 Exeter’s success has been built upon strong foundations of leadership, governance and management, a relentless focus on performance, and a sector leading partnership with its students.

 Over the past 10 years Exeter has invested £428 million to grow the University by improving the estates and buildings, focusing on reducing the carbon footprint and improving equipment and infrastructure to support research and teaching.